 - You must install one on your car

 - You cannot drive any vehicle that does not have an IID.

 How Long Must Someone Use an Ignition Interlock Device?

-If you are a first-time offender, you’ll have to drive with an IID for 3 to 15 months, depending on your BAC.
-Much steeper IID penalties apply if you are a repeat offender.
+If you are a first-time offender, you’ll have to drive with an IID for 3 to 15 months, depending on your breath alcohol content.
+Much steeper IID penalties apply if you are a subsequent offender.